Jesus Answers Your

 Jesus doesn’t just provide the answers for your fears – Jesus

-the answer to your fears.
+is the answer to your fears.

 Whether these deeper